Skip to content

 Call getAgeRange API

-The example code for calling the getAgeRange API to request user Age Range is as follows:
+The following is an example code for calling the getAgeRange API to request the user's age range.

 using hive;